 Rena Anakwe: The Cosmology of Water [iter.02]

-The Cosmology of Water [iter.02] is an immersive, water-based sound bath experience that incorporates sound, light, and scent.
-This activation of space and time, which will take the form of both live performance and an online video work, is part of Rena Anakwe‘s ongoing exploration of a diasporic healing arts practice that incorporates a hybrid of analog and digital creative technologies to bring awareness to the mind and body while exploring the materiality of water within Igbo Cosmology.
-Anakwe, who is also a healer and plant medicine maker, will distribute herbal care packages to audiences who attend the live performances.
+The Cosmology of Water [iter.02] is an immersive, multi-sensory, healing offering inspired by the element of water.
+This activation of space and time is part of Rena Anakwe‘s ongoing exploration of a diasporic healing arts practice that incorporates a hybrid of analog and digital creative technologies to bring awareness to the mind and body while exploring the materiality of water within Igbo Cosmology.

 Rena Anakwe is an interdisciplinary artist and performer working primarily with sound, visuals, and scent.
 Exploring intersections between traditional healing practices, spirituality and performance, she creates works focused on sensory-based, experiential interactions using creative technology.